realbakari/website/content/home/teaching.md

 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 2

 +++

 I teach the following courses at Chico State.
-Where applicable, the links will take you to the current course page.

 - MATH 105: Statistics
 - MATH 130: Introduction to R